 Smarter Balanced Interim Assessments

-The Smarter Balanced Assessment System has three components: the summative assessments, designed for accountability purposes; interim assessments (IAs), designed to support teaching and learning throughout the year; and the Digital Library, designed to support classroom-based formative assessment processes.
+The Smarter Balanced assessment system has three components: the summative assessments, designed for accountability purposes; interim assessments, designed to support teaching and learning throughout the year; and Tools for Teachers, designed to support classroom-based formative assessment processes.
 The Smarter Balanced Assessment Graphic (PDF) displays the relationship between these components, the Common Core State Standards (CCSS), and college and career readiness.

-- Interim Comprehensive Assessments (ICAs) are built on the same blueprints as the summative assessments.
+- Interim Comprehensive Assessment (ICAs) are built on the same blueprints as the summative assessments.
 The ICAs include the same item types and formats, including performance tasks, as the summative assessments, and yield results on the same vertical scale.
 The ICAs yield overall scale scores, overall performance level designations, and claim-level information.
-For the 2015–16 school year each student has three opportunities to take the ICA.

 - Interim Assessment Video Series – This series consists of five video modules intended to help educators effectively use the interim assessment systems and tools that are needed to select, administer, hand score, view and use results from the Smarter Balanced Interim Assessments.